 So, there I was, bored and in the mood to see a movie.
 I asked my wife, "Wanna go see The Wolfman?"
 I asked only because I had to be polite.
 Of course she doesn't want to see a movie where you know people are going to get terrified and shredded.
-She prefers the more realistic musicals where unexpected melodies materialize out of thin air, and people dance and sing to them in perfect unison--as if that's normal.
+She prefers the more realistic musicals where unexpected melodies materialize out of thin air and people dance and sing to them in perfect unison--as if that's normal.
 Anyway, my wife made the right choice, stayed home, and vegged in front of the TV.
 I, on the other hand, ventured out into the night air and shelled out some big movie bucks.

-Benicio Del Toro, who always looks like he hasn't slept enough, has done better.
+Benicio Del Toro, who always looks as if he hasn't slept enough, has done better.
 As the man searching for whatever killed his brother at the film's opening, he sets the pace for the movie--that really doesn't quite get off of all fours.
 But he does manage to eventually get mangled, and viola!, next full moon he needs a major shave.
 Sure, he anguishes over doing nasty werewolf stuff to innocent bystanders but that is as deep as his character goes.
-His father, Anthony Hopkins who is always good, plays a slow speaking man that seems solemnly caloused to the whole werewolf thing.
+His father, Anthony Hopkins, who is always good, plays a slow speaking man that seems solemnly caloused to the whole werewolf thing.
 I thought his presence was out of place in the film.
 Hugo Weaving delivered the best performance of anyone as the detective.
 Well, actually there were a few running-away-really-fast-from-the-werewolf extras who were pretty convincingly scared enough to wet their collective pants (just kidding, the wet pants thing didn't really happen).
 I don't really remember any foul language, and the only sexual anything worth mentioning was the bare backside of Gwen.

 I don't have to give you plot details.
-I mean, heck it's about werewolves, some running, some screaming, the full moon, more running, more screaming, and a predictable ending all set in a dreary, cold countryside that seemed suspiciously void of real color.
+I mean, heck it's about werewolves--some running, some screaming, the full moon, more running, more screaming, and a predictable ending all set in a dreary, cold countryside that seemed suspiciously void of real color.